Polinalavender/Design-Patterns/Start Documnet - Design Patterns.md

-## **Start Documnet - Design Patterns**
+## **Start Document - Design Patterns**

 ##### **Description**

-Camera has different mode of shootings.
+The camera has different modes of shooting.
 The camera should support at least six shooting modes: Auto, Portrait, Standard, Hybrid, Manual, and Timer.
 Users can effortlessly switch between modes by pressing a designated button on the camera interface.

 Auto Mode: Automatically adjusts camera settings for optimal photo capture.